privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 Update
 ~~~~~~
-This command can be used to update allready existing token data.
+This command can be used to update already existing token data.

 yaml
 ****